ni/measurement-plugin-packager-labview/README.md

    - The "Open the target directory post build" checkbox is enabled by default to open the packages directory upon completion of the build process.
 If needed, you can disable this option.

-3. You can create NIPM feed as part of the measurement plug-in packaging,
+3. You can create or update a NIPM feed as part of the measurement plug-in packaging,
    - To create a new NIPM feed for the packages, select the "Create New Feed" option.
    - Else, to add the packages to an existing NIPM feed, select the "Add to Existing Feed" option, and specify the feed directory.